Skip to main content

 Our Verdict

-Choose iron bisglycinate — far fewer GI side effects, flexible dosing with food, equivalent efficacy at lower doses.
-Pick ferrous sulfate only when cost is the primary concern.
+Choose iron bisglycinate — fewer GI side effects, flexible dosing with food, and comparable efficacy at lower doses.
+Pick ferrous sulfate mainly when cost is the priority.

 Which Iron Form Is Right for You?